SapirOhava/rise-task/README.md

 A more precise average temperature utilizing the hourly data is plausible,
 but incorporating both day and night temperatures could potentially skew the accuracy.

+## Custom Weather Icon Function

+As part of this project, I created a custom function to convert the average weather
+ conditions into appropriate weather icons and descriptions.
+ This was necessary as I couldn’t find a public API offering this capability,
+ and averaging the weather icons directly from the historical data API didn’t seem like a smart approach.

+And the getWeatherIconNumber function, which takes the average minimum temperature, maximum temperature,
+rain sum,and wind speed for each day of the week, and returns the URL of the appropriate weather icon based on these conditions
+This way, I was able to provide a more accurate representation of the average weather conditions for each day of the week.

 ## How to Use the Script

 To use my script, simply add the following line to your HTML file: